 - the search icon used on the page is less effective than a search bar might have been;

-- CSS active selector that helps users see the selected menu item is not applied on the web page.
+- CSS active selector that helps users see the selected menu item is not available on the web page.

 Based on the information above, we can assume that the 2nd segment of the main page receives little customer attention.
-It is due to the 1st segment being located too high in comparison to the 2nd one.
-Moreover, thanks to the cursor hover map, we have found out that the clients are interested in the 2nd screen.
-This data confirms our hypothesis about visitors just being unable to reach this particular page element because of its improper location.
+It is due to the 1st segment being located too high compared to the 2nd one.
+Moreover, thanks to the cursor hover map, we have learnt that the clients are interested in the 2nd screen.
+This data confirms our hypothesis about visitors being unable to reach this particular page element because of its improper location.

 Furthermore, the designers should replace the search icon with a more user-friendly solution represented by a search box.
-Besides, we have discovered that the icon does not work correctly, as it does not provide any search results.
+Besides, we have discovered that the icon does not work correctly and does not provide any search results.
 This issue can be frustrating for the company’s customers.

 Testing the Tracking Page Usability